sanskarmodi8/mushroom-classification/README.md

 - MLFLOW and Dagshub (for experiment tracking and model registry)
 - DVC (for pipeline versioning)
 - FastAPI (for server)
+- Streamlit application for user interface (alternative to fastapi app)
 - Docker (for containerization)
-- ACR (for Docker image registration)
-- Azure Web App for Containers (for running the container)

 ## Table of Contents